 In addition to this page resource, remember that you also have two other options to help clarify a point:

 One last point to make is that I'm English and despite the fact that this site is written in English there are certain words that don't translate around the globe so at every point I'll try and cross reference to alternative descriptions.
+If you are unsure of anything then you can always refer to my glossary of terms.

 There are many methods and styles of cooking throughout the world and BBQ is no different.
 You can however break barbecue down into two distinct cooking methods.